tshort/FunctionalModels.jl/README.md

 ---

-NOTE: This is a work in progress to convert this to use [ModelingToolkit](https://mtk.sciml.ai/).
+NOTE: This is a work in progress to convert the package to use [ModelingToolkit](https://mtk.sciml.ai/).

+Some of the components and/or examples do not work, yet.
+This especially includes models requiring events and discrete systems.

 ---